 She passed away late in the evening of Easter Saturday, 30 March 2013, aged 86.

 Alan and Kath had 3 children, 8 grandchildren and (in Oct 2005) 2 great-grandchildren:

 8 May 1935 – 13 May 2018

-They spent a lot of time ballroom-dancing, but also gardening (especially zonal pelargoniums) and listening to music, particularly opera – although Ken's hearing went in later years.
+They spent a great deal of time together, at work, and ballroom-dancing, but also gardening (especially zonal pelargoniums), shopping together, bus trips, and listening to music, particularly opera – although Ken's hearing went in later years.

 Ken died of a suspected aortic aneurism, watching highlights of the last games of the season on Sunday evening.

 Willie Tony and Queenie had 5 children, b.
 1917-1935.